 The IRS has the authority to tax all income from whatever source it is derived.
 This includes compensation for services, gains from dispositions of property, interest and dividends, rent and royalties, pensions and annuities, gambling winnings, and even illegal activities.
 All such income a person receives is collectively referred to as “worldwide income.”
 However, not all money or property is taxable or subject to tax.
 This chapter will cover the different types of taxable and nontaxable income and show you where and how to report such wages on a professionally prepared tax return.
 A tax professional must recognize the different kinds of taxable income, tax-exempt income, and other income included in Schedule 1, line 21, and must know how to figure out the taxable percentage on Social Security benefits.

-Chapter 6: Tax Credits and Payments
+Tax Credits and Payments

 A nonrefundable tax credit reduces the amount of tax liability that may have to be paid.
 Unlike a deduction, which reduces the amount of income that is subject to taxation, a credit directly reduces the tax itself.
 There are two types of credits: nonrefundable, which cannot reduce tax liability below zero, and refundable, which can reduce tax liability below zero, resulting in the need for a refund.

-Chapter 8: What Every Employee Needs to Know
+Part III: What Every Employee Needs to Know

 Studies have shown that the first 3 seconds between two individuals is crucial.
 Eye contact, facial expression, and stature all determine how the individual will respond to the other person.
 It is very important in the tax preparation business that all employees and employers understand the importance of interacting with others.
 Although most of this chapter will use the terms receptionist or office staff, this section is important for all employees and employers in training excellent employees.